 Yep, I do have my pet peeves.
 The banging-doors-pet-peeve is the biggest of them all.
+Yellow note on my main bathroom door: “Please close door quietly to avoid any further cracks in ceiling.”
 I feel my voice requesting quiet door-closing is starting to sound… worn.
 Tired.

 You see, I wished people could step into my head to see what living with chronic eye pain, facial pain and any other kind of pain in my head, is like when I hear unexpected, loud noises.
 Physically: torture; mentally: please no more…

 Mind you however, I am not oversensitive.
+Oh no. This chicky here has a high pain tolerance level.
 But loud door-closing… it can be avoided.
 You just close the door, holding the door handle in your hands instead of whacking the door full-speed as you enter/leave.
 Not an essay-question… very easy to do.